consumer-reports-innovation-lab/data-rights-protocol/data-rights-protocol.md

 Agents SHALL present this token as an HTTP Bearer Token in any request made against resources **on the same domain** this request was submitted to.

 If the validation failed, the Privacy Infrastructure Provider SHALL return an `HTTP 403 Forbidden` response with no response body.
-The Authorized Agent and Privacy Infrastructure Provider SHOULD resolve this issue out of band utilizing the Technical Contact Address in the Data Rights Network Directory [xxx: current unspecified, landing in 0.8 or 0.9]
+The Authorized Agent and Privacy Infrastructure Provider SHOULD resolve this issue out of band utilizing the Technical Contact Address in the Data Rights Network Directory.

 ### 2.06 `GET /v1/agent/{agent-id}` ("Agent Information" endpoint)